FAQ

 Do you accept donations?
 How can I support your work?

 Of course!
 I'd feel very glad and honored should anyone choose to contribute to support my work.
-Most of my content is not monetized, only this blog is connected to Adsense.
-I have a Patreon page and Buy Me a Coffee page.
-For Russian speakers, I also have Boosty.
+My content is not monetized, nor is this website.
+I have a PayPal account.